 It’s the tester’s responsibility to judge whether the chatbot’s response to the use is reasonable within the context of the dialogue.
 Once established, the tester evaluates whether the answer is specific to the dialogue content.
 The SSA metric is produced by averaging the score of the two results.

-AI product use cases
+AI products use cases

 Currently, AI technology applies to industries of all shapes and sizes.
 However, areas seeing favorable adoption rates of AI technology include insurance, healthcare, banking and finance, and pharmaceuticals.
 Why do these industries have a high probability of expansion?
 Let’s take a look.